 A furnace is a more robust heating system

 and is critical for certain colder climates.
-That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit.
-As peculiar as it seems, during heating season, a heat pump is purposed to pull heat from the outdoors and use it to heat the inside air.
-Even when it feels cold outside, there is still plenty of available heat for the heat pump to function well, but in exceptionally cold climates there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
+That’s because a heat pump has difficulty when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As peculiar as it may seem, during heating season, a heat pump is purposed to remove heat from the outside air and use it to warm the inside air.
+Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
 So while a heat pump may work perfectly during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for specific northern areas, but additional land must be available in order to install the proper piping for a geothermal system.
+In some areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a fantastic alternative for certain northern areas, but more land must be available in order to install the necessary piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up buying a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up buying a system that doesn’t work when extreme temperatures hit, or investing in two systems when one would suffice.

 If you still aren’t convinced which system is best for your home, call Falso Service Experts to schedule